fboender/documents/src/umatrix_tutorial/umatrix_tutorial.md

 ![](scope_selector.png)

-As you can see there are three scopes: "`*`" is the global scope.
-If you select this scope and block a resource or group of resources (such as a cookie or all scripts), that block will be applied on every website.
-Think of it as the **default blocking settings**.
-To change them, select the "`*`" scope, make your changes and hit the save button.
-Afterwards, you'll want to switch back to the second scope ("independent.co.uk" in this case).
+As you can see there are three scopes: "`*`" is the global scope, "`independent.co.uk`" is the 1st-party scope (domain) and "`www.independent.co.uk`" is the current site scope.

+The scope determines to which site the blocks and unblocks in the matrix *apply*, while the various domain rows determines which domains the site may make requests to.

 Say we start with all resources blocked for everything.
 Now, we want to enable the loading of images and CSS, but *only* for 1st party domains.
 So if we